angelddaz/bridgetomasters/prereqs.md

 Depending on your situation, this may be 5 - 9 classes.
 It's a long road but one worth taking.

+Notes:
-### Note 1: I say in the video that you "have to" take the GRE.
+* I say in the video that you "have to" take the GRE.
 Not all programs require this test.
 I meant to say that you "typically have to take" this test.

-### Note 2: I mention "Experience with R" when looking at Boston University requirements.
+* I mention "Experience with R" when looking at Boston University requirements.
 R is a statistical programming language we will cover later.

-p.s.
-Remember that College Algebra and Trigonometry are pre-requisites to Calculus 1.
+* Remember that College Algebra and Trigonometry are pre-requisites to Calculus 1.